Marshland Ciders

 The cider is very drinkable, with a mellow nature and a smooth feel in the mouth.
 It has a fruitiness that starts with apple cider and finishes with a nutty pear-skin aftertaste.
 The initial impression is that of a zingy, refreshing cider, but further down the glass, as the palate adapts to the flavours, the underlying complexity becomes more apparent.

-The cider is made in the same way as Plucky Pheasant, but has sweetener added to produce an agreeable, easy drinking cider.
+The cider is made in the same way as the dry apple and pear cider, but has sweetener added to produce an agreeable, easy drinking cider.

-The cider has a pleasant, slightly floral aroma and is almost totally still, having just a subtle spritz.
-It has a clear, attractive golden colour.
+The cider has a pleasant, slightly floral aroma and has a clear, attractive golden colour.

 The main flavour is a cidery fruitiness.
-It has a pronounced sweetness and a smooth clean taste.
+It has a pronounced sweetness and a complex taste with both the apples and the pears coming through.
 The apples bring a level of tangy interest that combines well with the sweet flavours from the pears.
 The cider finishes with a nutty, slightly peppery taste of biting through a fresh pear skin.

-There is some subtlety underlying the balanced, velvety quality of the cider and it's worth taking time over the drinking.
+There is some subtlety underlying the balanced, velvety quality of the cider and it's worth taking time over the drinking, but fans of this cider have said that it slips down dangerously quickly and is really quaffable.